Odds & evens

 seeing pattern as structure,

-seeing mathematics as something you can hold, build, rotate, and understand.
+seeing mathematics as something you can hold, build, manipulate, and understand.

-They turned ideas into objects, and objects into insight.
+They turn ideas into objects to think with, and into insights.

 So, where do numbers hide when they play hide and seek?